Chopra-14/web3_Vault_23A91A6127/secure-vault-system/README.md

 Replay protection is enforced by the AuthorizationManager:

-- Each authorization has a unique identifier
+- Each authorization contains a unique identifier
-- Once successfully used, it is marked as **consumed**
+- Once used successfully, it is marked as **consumed**
 - Any attempt to reuse the same authorization **reverts**

 This guarantees:

 - Exactly-once execution
 - No duplicated withdrawals
 - Deterministic failure on replay attempts